nealcaren/fightordie/Volumes/14/05/massacre_of_east_st_louis_copy.md

 These accounts make gruesome reading, but they are all true.
 Hugh L. Wood paints in the *St. Louis Republic* another horrible picture.
 He says:

  > A Negro weighing 300 pounds came out of the burning line of dwellings just north and east of the Southern freight house.
 His hands were elevated and his yellow face was speckled with the awful fear of death. <p> Get him!" they cried.
 Here was a chance to see suffering, something that bullets didn't always make. <p> So a man in the crowd clubbed his revolver and struck the Negro in the face with it.
 Another dashed an iron bolt between the Negro's eyes.
 Still another stood near and battered him with a rock. <p> Then the giant Negro toppled to the ground.
 "This is the way," cried one.
-He ran back a few paces, then ran at the pros— black at full speed and made a flying leap. <p> His heels struck right in the middle of the battered face.
+He ran back a few paces, then ran at the pros---black at full speed and made a flying leap. <p> His heels struck right in the middle of the battered face.
 A girl stepped up and struck the bleeding man with her foot.
 The blood spurted onto her stockings and men laughed and grunted.

 No amount of suffering awakened pity in the hearts of the rioters.
 Mr. Wood tells us that: